Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Introduction

-\item \textbf{Difficulty 2: Uniform $L^{\infty}(0,T; C^{0,\alpha}(\bar{\Omega}))$ estimate for $\rho_{\tau}$.} The second difficulty is to prove that the curve $\rho_{\tau}$ is uniformly bounded in $L^{\infty}(0,T; C^{0,\alpha}(\bar{\Omega}))$ independently of the discretization parameter $\tau$.
+\item \textbf{Difficulty 3: Uniform $C^{0,\alpha}(\bar{\Omega})$ estimates in the JKO scheme.} The third difficulty is to prove that the curves in the JKO scheme are uniformly bounded in $C^{0,\alpha}(\bar{\Omega})$ independently of the discretization parameter $\tau$.
 By interpolation, we can deduce that the first and second derivatives of the Kantorovich potential converge to zero as $\tau \to 0$ with a rate (see Lemma~\ref{lem:control_phi}).
 This convergence allows us to relate the dissipation of the functional $\mathcal{F}_2$ at the continuous level and at the level of the JKO scheme. \end{itemize}

-In the case of the Fokker-Planck equation, the second difficulty has been overcome in~\cite{toshpulatov} by using the $L^{\infty}_{t}W^{1,p}_{x}$ estimates for $p > d$ proved in~\cite{dimarino}.
+In the case of the Fokker-Planck equation, the third difficulty has been overcome in~\cite{toshpulatov} by using the $L^{\infty}_{t}W^{1,p}_{x}$ estimates for $p > d$ proved in~\cite{dimarino}.
 This implies the Hölder estimates by the embedding $W^{1,p}\hookrightarrow C^{0,\alpha}$.
 We also mention that in~\cite{caillet2024fisher}, the authors show that all the modulus of continuity can be controlled.
 The key ingredient to obtain the $W^{1,p}$ estimates is the functional

 which generalizes the functional $\mathcal{F}_{2}$ to other exponents.
 Here $u[\rho] = -V$ in the Fokker-Planck case and $u[\rho]$ satisfies the Poisson equation $-\Delta u[\rho] = \rho$ with Dirichlet boundary conditions in the Keller-Segel case.